Why Mendeley + Thetapad?

 - Collect references with Mendeley browser extension

-- Organize in Mendeley's library
+- Organize in Mendeley's library with folders and tags

-- Auto-export to BibTeX
+- Auto-export to BibTeX without manual action

-- Cite effortlessly in Thetapad
+- Cite effortlessly in Thetapad with citation commands

-- Compile with perfect bibliography
+- Compile with a perfectly formatted bibliography